CSC 480 Artificial Intelligence Dr. Susan Imberman Spring 2008

 6. Agents that reason logically

-7. Learning from Observations - Decision Trees
+7. Machine Learning - Decision Trees and Support Vector Mahcines

 8. Learning in Neural Networks